YottaDB/YDBDoc/MultiLangProgGuide/jsprogram.rst

 The newer technology `mg-dbx-napi <https://github.com/chrisemunt/mg-dbx-napi>`_ wrapper has a more modern design and higher performance than the `mg-dbx <https://github.com/chrisemunt/mg-dbx>`_ and `mg_bun <https://github.com/chrisemunt/mg_bun>`_ wrappers.

-Nodem is developed by `David Wicksell <https://github.com/dlwicksell>`_ of `Fourth Watch Business Continuity Services <https://fourthwatchbcs.com/>`_ and the mg interfaces are developed by `Chris Munt <https://github.com/chrisemunt/>`_ of `MGateway Ltd <https://www.mgateway.com/>`_.
+Nodem is developed by `David Wicksell <https://github.com/dlwicksell>`_ of `Fourth Watch Software LC <https://fourthwatchsoftware.com/>`_ and the mg interfaces are developed by `Chris Munt <https://github.com/chrisemunt/>`_ of `MGateway Ltd <https://www.mgateway.com/>`_.
 We would like to acknowledge their contributions and thank them for the value they add to the YottaDB community.

 The wrappers wrap the YottaDB :ref:`c-simple-api` to provide  access to :ref:`global and local variables <lcl-gbl-var>` as well as the ability to call functions and procedures coded in M. They also provide the ability to connect to YottaDB remotely over a network.